TABLE OF CONTENTS

 How to use the Block Layers:

-Each layer has a number of things you can do with it.
+Each layer has several things you can do with it.
 Clicking on the layer in the Block Layer list will highlight the Block on the editor and allow you to access the Edit Button.
 See Below:

 With the Eye Icon, you can hide or unhide a Block from view.
 See Below: